nystrom/rivo-llvm/README.md

 - MIR is an expression tree IR
 - LIR is a flattened expression tree IR

-We perform closure conversion and lambda lifting on the HIR, then generate MIR, then generate LIR, then generate LLVM from that.
+We perform closure conversion and lambda lifting on the HIR, then generate MIR, then generate LIR, then generate LLVM.
+The structure could be simplified by eliminating LIR and generating LLVM directly from MIR, but the current architecture works well enough and I have more confidence in its correctness.

 Porting to a different backend should just require changing the translation from LIR to LLVM.
 The rest should be portable.

-The structure could be simplified by eliminating LIR, but the current architecture works well enough.
+The compiler performs minimal optimization, leaving the heavy lifting to LLVM.

+This crate just handles compiling to LLVM.
+The LLVM code for implementing a JIT for HIR is in another crate (to be written).